 Comparability Across Surveys

-Data from the three different USDA surveys are not directly comparable because none of the surveys were specifically designed to collect data on GE varieties.
-Rather, questions on adoption of GE crops were added to different USDA survey instruments whose main objective was not measuring the extent of adoption of these crops.
-As a consequence, survey coverage among the three types of surveys often differs.
-There are also some differences in the base acreage used to calculate the percentage of adoption (unlike the other surveys, which report adoption rates relative to planted acres, the Objective Yield Survey reported the adoption rates relative to harvested acres), and the questions related to GE crop adoption are not identical in different surveys.
-See the publication Adoption of Bioengineered Crops for more detail about the different surveys.
-In particular, adoption data for 1996-99 include herbicide-tolerant corn and soybeans obtained using traditional breeding methods (non-GE).
-The more recent data (2000-14), on the other hand, excluded these varieties.
+Data from the three surveys are not comparable because none of the surveys were specifically designed to collect data on GE varieties.
+Rather, questions on adoption of GE crops were added to different USDA survey instruments whose main objective was not measuring the extent of adoption of GE crops.
+Consequently, the coverage of the three surveys often differs.
+There are also differences in the base acreage used to calculate the percentage of adoption (unlike the other surveys, which report adoption rates in percent of planted acres, the Objective Yield Survey reports adoption rates in percent of harvested acres), and differences in the questions' language.